Nathan Healy

 Solar Panel Systems in Nashua

-We’ve mapped every solar installation across America, and we’re excited to share this interactive view of Nashua’s solar community.
-Explore the map to discover which neighborhoods have embraced clean energy—you might be surprised by how many of your neighbors have already made the switch!
+We’ve mapped every solar installation across the U.S. — and we’re excited to share what’s happening right here in Nashua.
+Explore the map below to see which neighborhoods have made the switch to solar.
+Click any hexagon to see how many of your neighbors are already going solar!

 09